CagriAldemir/react-cache-buster/README.md

 }
 ```

-The "generate-meta-tag" script command creates a file named "meta.json" under the public folder under the root directory of your project and writes the current package.json version into the created file.
+The `generate-meta-tag` script command creates a file named `meta.json` under the public folder under the root directory of your project and writes the current package.json version into the created file.

 ```jsx
 import React from 'react';